Future plc Announces Share Buyback and Cancellation - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Future plc has announced a share buyback program where it purchased 102,207 of its ordinary shares through J.P.
-Morgan Securities plc at an average price of 712.8409 pence per share.
-The company plans to cancel these shares, which will reduce the total number of shares in issue to 103,691,424.
-This move is part of Future plc’s strategy to optimize its capital structure and potentially enhance shareholder value by reducing the number of shares outstanding.
+Future plc, a company engaged in a share buyback program, announced the purchase of 106,535 of its ordinary shares at an average price of 719.7331 pence per share through J.P.
+Morgan Securities plc.
+The company intends to cancel these shares, which is part of a broader strategy that has seen the purchase of 208,742 shares since August 1, 2025, costing over £1.5 million.
+This move reduces the total number of shares in issue to 103,584,889, potentially increasing the value of remaining shares and signaling confidence in the company’s future prospects.

 The most recent analyst rating on (GB:FUTR) stock is a Buy with a £13.10 price target.
 To see the full list of analyst forecasts on Future plc stock, see the GB:FUTR Stock Forecast page.